sergei-mironov/aicli/README.md

   -h, --help            show this help message and exit --model-dir MODEL_DIR
-                        Model directory to prepend to model file names --model [STR1:]STR2, -m [STR1:]STR2
+                        Model directory to prepend to model file names --image-dir IMAGE_DIR
+                        Directory in which to store images --model [STR1:]STR2, -m [STR1:]STR2
                         Model to use.
 STR1 is 'gpt4all' (the default) or 'openai'.
 STR2 is the model name